cerbero90/lazy-json-pages/README.md

 LazyJsonPages::globalMiddleware('fire_events', $fireEvents);
 ```

-Sometimes writing Guzzle middleware might be cumbersome, alternatively Lazy JSON Pages provides convenient methods to fire callbacks when sending a request, receiving a response or dealing with a transaction error:
+Sometimes writing Guzzle middleware might be cumbersome.
+Alternatively Lazy JSON Pages provides convenient methods to fire callbacks when sending a request, receiving a response or dealing with a transaction error:

 ```php
 use Psr\Http\Message\RequestInterface;